Self Guided Walking Tour of Old San Juan – Part 1

 As you continue down the Paseo, you will see a beautiful fountain with a bronze sculpture by Luis Sanguino called “Raices“, which symbolizes the island’s cultural roots.

 At the end of the promenade, you can see across the bay to Catano.
 The big golden cream colored building you see (with the distillation “smoke stacks” and wind turbines) is the Bacardi Rum Factory building.
-You can take a free tour of the Bacardi operation.
+You can take a tour of the Bacardi operation.
 You can either drive yourself, or take the La Lancha ferry from Pier 2 in Old San Juan to Catano and then a taxi to the rum factory.

 Continue on the Paseo to your right.
 You will see a metal sculpture that looks like “spikes” on the right.
 Later on the right is a sculpture of Queen Isabella in a nice little cool sitting area.